-New students are required to pay a ten percent non-refundable matriculation fee at the time of acceptance to secure their choice of an e-Introduction to Medicine (e-ITM) module enrolment date.
-The remainder of the ITM tuition must be paid at least 30 days before the term begins.
+New students are required to pay a $500 non-refundable matriculation fee at the time of acceptance to secure their choice of enrolment date.
+The remainder of tuition for the first module / block must be paid at least 30 days before the term begins.
 Classes are filled on a first-paid, first-reserved basis, and classes are limited to 25 students per session.
 Tuition fees are listed below.

 *Does not include housing/personal expenses or on-site rotation fees.